orientechnologies/orientdb-docs/Console-Command-Clusters.md

 ## See also

-To create a new cluster in the current database use the command [create cluster](Console-Command-Create-Cluster.md).
+To create a new cluster in the current database use the command [CREATE CLUSTER](Console-Command-Create-Cluster.md).

 This is a command of the Orient console.
 To know all the commands go to [Console-Commands](Console-Commands.md).